Select Page

 James Varner at State House and BEYOND

 From the Healing Racism Toolkit: Long-time Bangor Civil Rights leader James Varner, delivers an emotional message in a variety of venues.
-He is the President of the Maine Human rRghts Coalition and a cofounder of the greater Bangor branch of the NAACP

 The Journey of Healing